combo-lab/combo/README.md

 ### Building from source

-To build Combo and its related npm-packages and assets:
+To build Combo and its related node-packages and assets:

 ```bash
 $ mix setup